ArneBinder/MavenApacheLicenseUtil/src/main/resources/README.md

 ##The workflow is as follows:

-1. Update local repositories, build effective-poms and add pom content to `<license.stub.tsv>` for all projects, which are direct subfolders of `<superDirectory>`, by executing:
+1. Update local repositories, build effective-poms and add pom content (used dependencies, plugins) to `<license.stub.tsv>` for all projects, which are direct subfolders of `<superDirectory>`, by executing:
 	- `maven-apache-license-util --updateTsvWithProjectsInFolder <superDirectory> <license.stub.tsv> <currentReleaseVersion>`

 	`<currentReleaseVersion>` should be a value, which marks your current release.

+	**Automatic fetching of license information**: The *Maven Apache License Util* tries to fetch license information for all dependency and plugin artifacts.
+Therefore, it requests the pom files of these artifacts using the repository information of the main project `pom.xml` and extracts the information from the [licenses object](https://maven.apache.org/pom.html#Licenses), if present.
+Furthermore, it tries to link a license template (see step 2) via the license urls in the [licenses object](https://maven.apache.org/pom.html#Licenses).
+To achieve this, the headers (everything before the `#libraryListPLaceholder`) of the license templates are scanned for matching urls and linked to the containing license template.
+If multiple licenses are mentioned in the [licenses object](https://maven.apache.org/pom.html#Licenses), the first matching license template will taken.
+	The found license names, urls comments and the file name of the license template are written into the columns `licenseNames`, `licenseUrls`, `licenseComments` and `licenseTemplate` of the `<license.stub.tsv>`.

 	If you have an `<licenses.enhanced.tsv>` from an earlier release, use this as `<license.stub.tsv>`.
 	The former license information will be kept, just the old `<currentReleaseVersion>` value will be overwritten, if the library is still in use for the current release.

-	NOTE: This will overwrite the old `<licenses.enhanced.tsv>`.
+	**NOTE**: This will overwrite the old `<licenses.enhanced.tsv>`.
 2. Enhance the licenses.stub.tsv by yourself:
-   	- Especially fill the "licenseTemplate" column according to the filenames of the license templates in resources/templates (APACHE2, BSD, BSD3, CDDL, EPLV1, GPLV2, GPLV3, H2, JSON, LGPLV3, MIT, MPL2, SLICKBSD, UNLICENSE).
+   	- Especially fill the `licenseTemplate` column according to the filenames of the license templates in resources/templates (APACHE2, BSD, BSD3, CDDL, EPLV1, GPLV2, GPLV3, H2, JSON, LGPLV3, MIT, MPL2, SLICKBSD, UNLICENSE).
    	- Furthermore, fill the column "bundle" and "libraryName" for better readability and "copyRightInformation", if this information is available.
    	- Add projects which does not use maven manually, if needed.
-Write "KEEP" at the position of the libraries of these models (instead of `<currentReleaseVersion>` in the auto generated columns) to avoid the need of updating these fields manually, when you want to release the next time.
+Write `KEEP` at the position of the libraries of these models (instead of `<currentReleaseVersion>` in the auto generated columns) to avoid the need of updating these fields manually, when you want to release the next time.